snowdrop/istio-integration/README-ANSIBLE.md

  ansible-playbook ansible/main.yml -t istio
  ```

-It should be noted, the the `minishift` role can be dependency of the `istio` role, meaning that when Ansible tries to execute the latter,
+It should be noted that the `minishift` role can be a dependency of the `istio` role, meaning that when Ansible tries to execute the latter,
 it will first execute the former.

 Each role tries it's best to be idempotent, so running the playbook multiple times should be have the same effect as running it a single time.